 proposal For the jlb 2017 designer show house at belmont’s 1853 william flagg homer house

-I found the rich hues of the imported tiles from the Netherlands and Morocco in the second floor ladies bath offered a beautiful palette from which to begin.
-I decided the walls should be a rich blue paper.
-(I considered both Phillips Jefferies Lacquered Raffia in Cobalt, or the Indigo grasscloth by Ralph Lauren.
-I used the RL) The single stained-glass window is gracefully accented with a flowing drape of blue Robert Allen fabric, made resplendent a with sparkling embellished tape to catch the sun.
-John Robshaw rug and bath accessories from Orama’s in Olde Town Marblehead further enhance the room.
-Silver is the accent in this space, found in the three sets of vanity wall sconces and contemporary, six arm-silver chandelier.
-NOTE: I did all of the art which were abstractions of the tiles.
+The rich hues of the imported tiles from the Netherlands & Morocco found in the second floor ladies bath offered a beautiful palette from which to begin.
+I decided the walls should be a rich blue wallpaper.
+(I considered both Phillips Jefferies Lacquered Raffia in Cobalt, or the Indigo Grasscloth by Ralph Lauren.
+I used the RL) The single, stained-glass window is gracefully accented with a flowing drape of cobalt blue Robert Allen fabric, resplendent with a sparkling matching Robert Allen embellished border to catch the sun.
+John Robshaw rug and bath accessories from Orama’s in Olde Town Marblehead further enhance the bath.
+Silver is the accent in this space, found in the three sets of wall sconces and contemporary, six arm-silver chandelier.
+NOTE: I did all of the art too, which were abstractions of the tiles.
 Great fun.

 It’s all in the details

 Cushy patterned rug and bath towels are perfect with the tiles.
-The tub was a mess of dirty white paint build up.
+The tub was originally a mess of several layers of built up dirty white paint.
 To everyone’s surprise, we discovered a beautiful copper tub (original to the house) after a week of scraping.
-A treasure found. (it was a major excavation) IMAGE RIGHT: All fabrics by Robert Allen and Brunschwig & Fils.
-Linda is seated on the gleaming copper tub during an interview for The Global Design Post.
+A treasure found. (it was a major excavation!)
+IMAGE RIGHT: All fabrics by Robert Allen and Brunschwig & Fils.
+Linda is seated on the all-new gleaming copper tub during an interview for The Global Design Post.
 (Photo by GDP Editor, Diana Place)